stefanoviel/SOAR-IL/README.md

         * GAIL: (No config needed) `baselines/gail.py`
         * AIRL: (No config needed) `baselines/airl.py`
 - Please keep all the other values in yaml files unchanged to reproduce the results in our paper.
-- After running, you will see the training logs in `logs/` folder.

 ## Command Line Arguments

-The following hyperparameters can be configured via command line arguments:
+All the files in the `irl_methods/` folder take the following command line arguments:

 - `--config`: (Required) Path to the YAML configuration file containing model and training parameters.
 - `--num_q_pairs`: Number of Q-network pairs to use in the ensemble.
 SOAR if more than 1 is used.